JereKuusela/valheim-dev/publish/README.md

 # Changelog

 - v1.12:
+	- Adds a new command `broadcast` to broadcast messages.
-	- Adds new parameter to the `unbind` command which allows only removing some amount of binds.
+	- Adds a new parameter to the `unbind` command which allows only removing some amount of binds.
 	- Adds support for binding commands to the mouse wheel (with `wheel` key code).
-	- TODO: God auto dodge, God auto parry.
 	- Changes default scale format from x,z,y to x,y,z (for other mods).
 	- Changes the `bind` command to accept modifier keys on the first parameter (keycode,modifier1,modifier2,).
 	- Changes the `unbind` command to print removed binds.
-	- Improves autocomplete for the `alias`, `bind` and `server` commands.
+	- Improves the autocomplete for the `alias`, `bind` and `server` commands.
-	- Improves autocomplete support (for other mods relying on this feature).
+	- Improves the autocomplete support (for other mods relying on this feature).
 	- Fixes command tab cycling breaking when cycling to an alias.
 	- Fixes incorrect autocomplete for aliases.
 	- Fixes modifier keys working incorrectly with multiple commands.
+	- TODO: God auto dodge, God auto parry.

 - v1.11:
 	- Adds a new command `wait` to delay execution of the next command.